-The Samsung Galaxy S10 is some way off - early 2019 - but the rumour mill is already turning.
-Following the launch of the Galaxy Note 9, Samsung's next big launch will be a new flagship device - and a 10-year anniversary device at that.
+The Samsung Galaxy S10 is still a little way off - early 2019 - but the rumour mill is now in full force.
+Following the launch of the Galaxy Note 9, Samsung's next big launch will be a new flagship S device - and a 10-year anniversary device at that.

 Samsung Galaxy S10 design